Meet Our Staff

 Professional Interests: My professional interests include clinical supervision and training, group counseling, diversity awareness and social justice issues, identity development, interpersonal relationship concerns, emotion regulation, mindfulness, anxiety, and depression.

-Education: Psy.D.
-Counseling Psychology, University of St. Thomas
+Education: M.A.
+Counseling & Student Personnel Psychology, University of Minnesota

 Jake Loeffler, Psy.D, L.P.